-All students and employees will be informed of this policy and regulation in student and employee handbooks, on the district website.
-A poster summarizing the policy will also be posted in a prominent location at each school.

-In addition, age-appropriate curricular materials will be made available so that it can be incorporated in instruction 6-12 to ensure that all students are educated to recognize and report sexual harassment, and on appropriate and inappropriate behavior.
+All students will be informed of the basic provisions of this policy and regulation (e.g., that sexual harassment of employees and "non-employees" is prohibited, as well as what is appropriate and inappropriate behavior) in student handbooks, on the district website.
+In addition, age-appropriate curricular materials will be made available so that it can be incorporated in instruction K-12 to ensure that all students are educated on appropriate and inappropriate behavior.